Interpret your analysis, part 2: Advanced features

 No rolling window

-Below, the the event totals display with a rolling window of seven days.
+Below, the event totals display with a rolling window of seven days.
 Each day represents a sum of the previous seven days worth of events.

 Seven day rolling window